Drive-thru COVID-19 testing begins in Warren

-WARREN, Ohio (WYTV) – The first COVID-19 drive-thru testing site in Warren is taking place Monday.
+WARREN, Ohio (WYTV) – The first day of drive-thru COVID-19 testing wrapped up in Warren Monday.
+There was a line of cars outside of Packard Music Hall.

-The testing site is in the Packard Music Hall parking lot.
-Testing will run from 9 a.m. and 4 p.m.
-Monday and Tuesday.

-First responders will have a reserved time between the hours of 8 a.m. and 9 a.m.
+“There’s a lot of people getting it.
+They have the symptoms but they don’t have it,” said Alex Morrison, of Niles.
+“I had to check it out.”

+“I just want to be sure because I got heart conditions, I got lung conditions and I just want to be sure that I’m safe and everything,” said Daniel Bianco, of Lordstown.

+He said several people suggested he get tested, but he did it mostly for Phyllis’ peace of mind.

+“What we’re seeing is that the trends of positives are trending down, so that’s a good thing,” said Lena Esmail, CEO of QuickMed Urgent Care.

-The city is teaming up with QuickMed Urgent Care of Cortland, Cornerstone CM, Inc. and Ten Healthcare to offer the tests.
+The City of Warren teamed up with QuickMed Urgent Care, Cornerstone CM, Inc. and Ten Healthcare to offer the drive-thru testing.
+It’s the fifth one that’s been offered in various Mahoning Valley communities.

+“Very overwhelming response,” Esmail said.
+“We’ve tested over 3,000 patients from start to finish when you include the urgent care testing that we’ve done.
+We’ve had a lot of positives come back, we’ve been able to identify some isolation areas of outbreak.”

+People who would like to be tested need to preregister and have at least two symptoms of the coronavirus:

 - Fever